tidev/titanium-sdk/android/templates/app/webpack-default/template/platform/android/README.md

 > 💡 **NOTE**
 >
 > The above tools generate launch icons into `mipmap*` sub-folders.
 This folder layout is not supported by Titanium and you need to put them in the corresponding `drawable` folders.
-For example, `mipmap-hdpi/ic_launcher.png` needs to moved to `drawable-hdpi/ic_launcher.png`.
+For example, `mipmap-hdpi/ic_launcher.png` needs to be moved to `drawable-hdpi/ic_launcher.png`.